Enable Source Control for Solutions in Microsoft Dynamics CRM 2011

 The concept of solutions was introduced in CRM 2011 for the express purpose of having an easy way to combine all of the customizations in a packaged format.
 While this has greatly improved life for people who customize CRM on a daily basis, there are still issues around enabling robust source control for a unmanaged or managed solution.

 The solution is available in .zip format and source control will not be able to track these changes in the files within the .zip.
 This might not be a problem with only one consultant on a project, but a team of folks working together tracking changes is not for the faint of heart.

 The solution packager is an excellent tool for solving the source control issues.
 In simple terms, the tool fragments the .zip file into multiple files with the individual components in specific folders/files, thus enabling granular tracking of changes to components.
 The solution packager can also be used to convert the fragmented files back into a .zip file, thus reversing the process.

 The solution packager is part of the CRM 2011 UR9 beta build.
 It is a zip file that contains the .exe and a readme.
-Here are the details on how to get your hands on UR9 beta build.
+Here are the

 Using the Solution Packager: